saliei/saliei.github.io/content/about.md

 It's not just about solving complex engineering problems but enabling humanity to explore the cosmos in ways and scales we've never been able to before.

-I'm also the founder and director of [Aliei Company LTD](https://alieicompany.co.uk), a venture dedicated to developing and delivering AI-driven technologies and solutions.

 Ping me at: [saeid.aliei@gmail.com](mailto:saeidaliei@gmail.com).